-How do you tell your child they were conceived with the help of a donor, and then address curiosity about their half siblings and /or donors?
+How do you tell your child that they were conceived with the help of a donor and then address curiosity about half siblings and/or the donor?

 Your Family: A Donor Kid’s Story is a sweet and light-hearted picture book that answers the question "where did I come from?” and then gently introduces the concepts of half siblings and donors in an open and honest way.
 The book starts with the parent’s desire to have a baby, the use of a donor, and then broaches the topic of half siblings and biological parents/donors.
 A perfect book for (the millions of) donor-conceived children to learn about how they were conceived and for understanding that being curious about their unknown genetic origins and relatives is natural.

 Just as there are many family types, there are also many ways to define a child’s family and their donor relatives.
 Reading this book with your young donor-conceived child can initiate or supplement important and ongoing dialog about these genetic connections.
 These early conversations are integral for to creating a happy and healthy donor child and family.

 The first comprehensive book for children born through donor conception and their families. #1 on Amazon's Reproductive Medicine & Technology List!

 Millions of people have been born with the help of donor sperm or eggs, including Wendy Kramer’s son.
 Realizing the unique concerns of being or parenting a donor-conceived child, Kramer launched what would become the world’s largest database for connecting donor-conceived people, the Donor Sibling Registry (DSR).

 Finding Our Families provides additional support for this growing community.
 With compassion and insight, the authors draw on extensive research to address situations families face throughout a donor-conceived child’s development, including the search for a biological parent or half-sibling, and how to forge a healthy self-image.